 Professor of Law

-Darrell Miller joined the Duke Law faculty as a professor of law in 2013 after visiting in the spring 2012 semester.
-He previously was a professor of law at the University of Cincinnati College of Law.
+Darrell Miller focuses his scholarship and teaching on issues of civil rights, constitutional law, civil procedure, and legal history.
+He joined the Duke Law faculty as a professor of law in 2013 after visiting in the spring 2012 semester.
+He previously was a professor of law at the University of Cincinnati College of Law

 Miller entered the legal academy after five years litigating complex and appellate matters with Vorys, Sater, Seymour and Pease LLP in Columbus, Ohio.
 Prior to that, he clerked for Judge R. Guy Cole, Jr. of the United States Court of Appeals for the Sixth Circuit.